Arab–Khazar wars: Aftermath and impact

-Whatever the real events of Marwan's campaigns, warfare between the Khazars and the Arabs ceased for more than two decades after 737.
-Arab military activity in the Caucasus continued until 741, with Marwan launching repeated expeditions against minor principalities in the area of present-day Dagestan.
+Whatever the real events of Marwan's campaigns, warfare between the Khazars and Arabs ceased for more than two decades after 737.
+Arab military activity in the Caucasus continued until 741, with Marwan launching repeated expeditions against minor principalities in present-day Dagestan.
 (Note: The Arabic sources list expeditions to extract tribute (a levy of slaves and annual grain supplies for Derbent) and impose obligations of military assistance against the principalities of Sarir, Ghumik, Khiraj (or Khizaj), Tuman, Sirikaran, Khamzin, Sindan (also known as Sughdan or Masdar), Layzan (or al-Lakz), Tabasaran, Sharwan, and Filan.)
-Blankinship says that these campaigns more closely resembled raids, designed to seize plunder and extract tribute to ensure the upkeep of the Arab army, than attempts at permanent conquest.
-Dunlop on the other hand writes that Marwan came "within an ace of succeeding" in his conquest of Khazaria, and suggests that the Arab commander "apparently intended to resume operations against the khagan at a later date" which never materialized.
+Blankinship says these campaigns more closely resembled raids, designed to seize plunder and extract tribute to ensure the upkeep of the Arab army, than attempts at permanent conquest.
+On the other hand, Dunlop argues Marwan came "within an ace of succeeding" in his conquest of Khazaria, and suggests the Arab commander "apparently intended to resume operations against the khagan at a later date" which never materialized.

 Despite the Umayyad establishment of a more-or-less stable frontier anchored at Derbent, they could not advance any further (despite repeated efforts) in the face of Khazar resistance.
 Dunlop drew parallels between the Umayyad–Khazar confrontation in the Caucasus and that between the Umayyads and the Franks at roughly the same time across the Pyrenees, which ended with the Battle of Tours; according to Dunlop, like the Franks in the west, the Khazars played a crucial role in stemming the tide of early Muslim conquest.
-This view was also shared by the Soviet historian and Khazar expert Mikhail Artamonov, as well as by Golden and C. E. Bosworth.
-According to Golden, during the long conflict the Arabs "had been able to maintain their hold over much of Transcaucasia"; despite occasional Khazar raids, this "had never really been seriously threatened".
+This view was also shared by Soviet historian and Khazar expert Mikhail Artamonov, as well as by Golden, and C. E. Bosworth.
+According to Golden, during the long conflict the Arabs were "able to maintain their hold over much of Transcaucasia"; despite occasional Khazar raids, this "had never really been seriously threatened".
 In their failure to push the border north of Derbent, however, the Arabs were clearly "reaching the outer limits of their imperial drive".